Marlins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in seven of their past 10 games and have gone 4-3 in those contests.
+- The Marlins have played as the favorite in seven of their past 10 games and have won four of those contests.

 Marlins Betting Records & Stats

-- When playing as moneyline favorites with odds of -135 or shorter, Miami has a 5-3 record (winning 62.5% of its games).
+- Miami has played as moneyline favorites of -165 or shorter in just two games this season, which it split 1-1.

-- The Marlins have a 57.4% chance to win this contest based on the moneyline's implied probability.
+- The implied moneyline probablility in this matchup gives the Marlins a 62.3% chance to win.

-- In the 47 games in which bookmakers have set an over/under for Miami, it has combined with opponents to go over the total 20 times (20-24-3).
+- Miami has played in 48 games with an over/under set, and have combined with its opponents to go over the total 20 times (20-25-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.